SUSE-Enceladus/azurectl/README.md

 file.

-To download the Publish Settings file for your account visit https://manage.windowsazure.com/publishsettings .
+To download the Publish Settings file for your account visit https://portal.azure.com/#blade/Microsoft_Azure_ClassicResources/PublishingProfileBlade .
 If you are already logged in, the Publish Settings file for the corresponding account will be offered as download, otherwise you will be redirected to the login page and need to login with your Azure account.

-Please note, if you have multiple accounts for Azure and you're already logged in, check that you are logged in with the account for which you would like to download the Publish Settings file.
+_Please note, if you have multiple accounts for Azure and you're already logged in, check that you are logged in with the account for which you would like to download the Publish Settings file.
+If you have multiple subscriptions on your account, please set the default subscription to the one you'd like to download publishsettings for, before fetching your Publish Settings._

 #### Management Certificate